FAQs

 One unit of a stock transaction is 100 shares.

-Tell me the amounts of the cash dividend per share in recent years.
+Tell us the amounts of the cash dividend per share in recent years.

 See “Cash Dividend per Share”for the amounts of the cash dividend per share.